Pregnant in College — Impossible, or Perfect Timing?

 -

 - Lone Parent's Childcare Grants are government payments to universities towards the cost of registered childcare costs.
-The maximum amount you can receive is up to £1,215/ year.
-You should apply for this from your college or university, who will choose who to grant it to out of their Childcare Fund.
+The maximum amount you can receive is up to £1,215 per year.
+Apply for this payment from your college or university, who will choose who to grant it to out of their Childcare Fund.

-- Tax Free Childcare covers 25% of your childcare costs, up to £2,000 per year
+- Tax Free Childcare may cover 25% of your childcare costs, up to £2,000 per year.

 - For more information and advice please contact your university or college.